Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Introduction

 \section{Introduction}

 Transformer-based models \cite{vaswani2017attention}, the current go-to models in terms of state-of-the-art performance, achieve impressive performances in most natural language processing (NLP) tasks.
-Those parameter-heavy models are trained on immense corpora and retain most of the training data information \cite{bender2021dangers}.
+Being parameter-heavy models trained on huge corpora, they retain most of the training data information \cite{bender2021dangers}, leading to significant improvements.
+However, these improvements sometimes rely on unknown and undesirable correlations present in the training and test data.
+Models can learn to leverage these correlations as classification shortcuts \cite{bastings2021will}.

-Retaining significant knowledge from training data can lead to performance improvements that rely on unknown and even undesirable similarities between training and test data.
-For example, gender bias can arise when training on historical data.
-Using this hidden feature, a model can associate gender and occupation together \cite{lu2020gender} and use this knowledge for prediction.
-This problem would go undetected by traditional metrics such as accuracy and recall since the evaluation subset also contains this bias.
-However, the model will exploit the gender feature to improve its performance instead of learning useful text representations that would help infer someone's occupation.
-Even though unwanted similarities may improve performance, it creates problems down the value chain if the end-user is unaware of this bias.
+A well-known source of shortcuts is bias.
+Using bias as a shortcut, a model could, for instance, associate gender and occupation together \cite{lu2020gender} instead of learning useful textual representations that would help infer someone's occupation.
+Even though the use of shortcuts can lead to model improvements during construction as they are good for the wrong reasons \cite{mccoy2019right}, it can create problems along the value chain if end users are not aware of the heuristic used.
+Other sources of classification shortcut include spurious features where inductive model bias is generated by artifacts from the annotation process or text structure, so models learn the dataset instead of the task.

-A lesser-known source of bias is the difference of sequence length between observations of the two classes of a binary classification task.
-Even though sequence length appears to be a legitimate feature to learn and exploit, it implies that any variation of the length distribution of observations, regardless of their content, may result in classification errors.
-This bias also impacts the performance of explanation mechanisms, such as LIME \cite{ribeiro2016should}, as the main exploited feature is not based on textual content.
-Another problem with sequence length learning is an artificial overperformance to the presence of this bias in both training and test datasets.
-This performance distortion causes unfair model comparisons, as some models may converge to a local minimum using sequence length rather than exploiting the model's ability to fully represent textual information.
-Overall sequence length learning should be avoided because the potential gain in performance comes at the expense of the robustness and explainability of models.
+A lesser-known classification shortcut is the sequence length difference between observations of different classes in a classification task.
+Exploiting this feature implies that any variation of the observations length, regardless of their textual content, can lead to misclassifications.
+As with other spurious features, the use of shortcuts also impacts the performance of explanation mechanisms since the main features exploited are not based on textual content.
+Another problem with sequence length learning is artificial overperformance with the training and test datasets.
+A performance distortion leads to unfair comparisons for model selection since some models may converge to a local minimum using sequence length rather than fully representing the textual information.
+Overall, sequence length should be avoided because the performance gain comes at the expense of model robustness, explainability, and evaluation.